Last updated on April 3, 2025

 Elite Spellbinder | Illustration by Ryan Pancoast

-While many turned to MTG Arena as an alternative to FNM or casual gameplay, some players, especially Commander players, have turned to playing via webcam and VoIP.
+While many turned to MTG Arena as an alternative to FNM or casual gameplay in recent years, especially Commander players, turned to play via webcam and VoIP.
 One way to do this is through SpellTable, an official way to play paper Magic remotely!

-SpellTable can sometimes be difficult to set up or navigate and there are a lot of frequently asked questions that need to be answered.
-That’s why today I’ll be going over everything there is to know and ask about when it comes to SpellTable.
+SpellTable can sometimes be difficult to set up or navigate and there are a lot of questions that need to be answered.
+That’s why today I go over everything there is to know when it comes to SpellTable.

 What is SpellTable?